shayonj/pg-osc/README.md

 **IMPORTANT NOTES:**
 - It is possible to violate a constraint accidentally or not copy data, **so proceed with caution**.
+  - You must use OUTER JOINs when joining in the custom SQL, or you will **lose rows** which do not match the joined table.
 - The `ALTER` statement can change the table's structure, **so proceed with caution**.
 - Preserve `%{shadow_table}` as that will be replaced with the destination of the shadow table.
+- Users are **STRONGLY URGED** to test and validate results before using in production!

 ```sql
 -- file: /src/query.sql